Filing for AY 2024-25 is coming soon

 Your income after all the deductions (net income) under Chapter-VI-A must be within the specified limit of Rs 50 lakh to escape the requirement of schedule AL.

-Hence, If the net income exceeds Rs 50 lakh, you must file Schedule AL.
+Hence, if the net income exceeds Rs 50 lakh, you must file Schedule AL.

-For better understanding, consider the case of Pinky Sharma.
+For a better understanding, consider the case of Pinky Sharma.
 Her gross income per annum is Rs 53 lakh.
-However, she gets a tax deduction of Rs 1.5 lakh for investments and expenditures under Section 80C and 80D.
-In addition, she has been paying home loan instalments and qualifies for the deduction on home loan interest of Rs 1.5 lakh per annum.
+However, she gets a tax deduction of Rs 1.5 lakh for investments and expenditures under Sections 80C and 80D.
+In addition, she has been paying home loan installments and qualifies for the deduction on home loan interest of Rs 1.5 lakh per annum.
 This brings down her net income to Rs 50 lakh.
 Now, she is not required to file Schedule AL in her ITR.

 Guidelines to file Schedule AL